Update: This is an old post that I’ve updated and reposted because it’s such a popular topic. Enjoy!

 We usually buy a few colors of streamers to hang, twist, and drape all over.
 The big rolls last for multiple birthdays.
 You can also buy a Happy Birthday sign from the dollar store that can be reused.
 And don’t forget a pack of balloons.

 To spend even less, you can use craft supplies already on hand.
 It can be as simple as making signs with markers and printer paper.
-One year, I even made a Happy Birthday sign from a pile of paper plates and stuck them to the wall.
+One year, I even made a Happy Birthday sign from a pile of paper plates (one letter on each plate) and stuck them to the wall.

 Instead of going out to eat for a birthday, it’s much less expensive to make a meal at home.
 To make it extra special, let the birthday boy or girl pick their favorite meal.